 From a climatic point of view, Denmark is a land of contrasts.
 The Danish winter is long, dark, wet and humid.
 But when the first signs of spring appear in March or April, everybody wakes up and crowds in the outdoor cafés, the parks and the countryside.
 And everybody loves the warm and dry periods in summer, with the long, bright nights and the fresh and green vegetation.

-Most of the photos on this page are concentrated on 3 areas in Denmark:
+So far, most of the photos on this page are concentrated on the following areas in Denmark: